 The Edge is a user-friendly and customizable dosimeter.
-In DMS, you may select the appropriate measurement values or views to appear or not appear on the display of your dosimeter using the Display Setup configuration as displayed below.
-Table 3-1 briefly identifies the displayed data values and views with a brief definition.
+With a simple click of a checkbox in DMS, you can select the appropriate measurement values or views to appear or not appear on the display of your dosimeter.
+The following table briefly identifies the displayed data values and views with a brief definition.
 (See the glossary for additional information of these terms.)